 - You've configured automatic retries for failed requests to a service.
-Your service is under heavy load, and starting to timeout on servicing requests.
+Your service is under heavy load, and starting to time out on servicing requests.
 In this case, automatic retries can exacerbate your problem, increasing the total request volume by 2x or more.
 By aggressively circuit breaking, you can mitigate failure in this scenario.

 - To circuit break when services are slow, you can combine circuit breakers with retries.
-Reduce the timeout for retries, and then set a circuit breaker that detects many retries.
+Reduce the time out for retries, and then set a circuit breaker that detects many retries.
 In this setup, if your service doesn't respond quickly, a flood of retries will occur, which can then trip the circuit breaker.

 Note that setting circuit breaker thresholds requires careful monitoring and experimentation.
-We recommend you start with conservative values for circuit breakers, and adjust them over time.
+We recommend you start with conservative values for circuit breakers and adjust them over time.

 Responses from a broken circuit contain the